BinaryBeast/BinaryBeast_API_PHP/README.md

 	require('BinaryBeast.php');

-The next step is to instantiate it.. the constructor takes one paramater: your `api_key`
+The next step is to instantiate it.. the constructor takes one parameter: your `api_key`

 	$bb = new BinaryBeast('my_api_key_here');